Dadido3/D3iot/light/emission/README.md

 The transformation in the opposite direction is supported too.

 This library works a bit differently than the usual color management pipelines.
-There is no common media white point like in ICC profiles (Which uses D50 for the profile connection space).
+There is no common media white point like in ICC profiles (Which use D50 for the profile connection space).

 If you use the CIE 1931 XYZ color of the standard illuminant D65, the transformed DCS values will make a light bulb produce light that is perceived as that standard illuminant.

 Another difference is how the luminance is defined.